Brú na Bóinne: Astronomical alignments

 Each of the three main megalith sites have significant archaeoastronomical significance.
-Newgrange and Dowth have winter solstice solar alignments, while Knowth is oriented towards the spring and autumn equinox.
+Newgrange and Dowth have winter solstice solar alignments, while Knowth is oriented towards the March equinox (spring equinox) and the September equinox (autumn equinox).
 In addition, the immediate environs of the main sites have been investigated for other possible alignments.
 The layout and design of the Brú na Bóinne complex across the valley has also been studied for astronomical significance.

 Visitor centre

 All access to Newgrange and Knowth is by guided tour only, with tours beginning at the Visitor Centre, opened in 1997 in Donore, County Meath.
 The tourist visitor centre is located on the south side of the river Boyne, and the historical site is located on the north side of the river and is accessed via a shuttle with a tour guide.

+The Visitor Centre is open all year round, with longer opening hours in the summertime.
+It houses a large interactive exhibition on the Brú na Bóinne area, an audio-visual presentation, and a wheelchair accessible replica of the interior of the passage and chamber at Newgrange.
+It also has a tourist office, gift shop and tea rooms.
+There is a large car park and a picnic area at the Visitor Centre.
+A bus service runs from Drogheda to the Visitor Centre via Donore village.
+The bus service varies depending on the season.

 Public transport access

 Bus Éireann route 163 operates between Drogheda and the Brú na Bóinne Visitor Centre via Donore.

 The nearest railway station is Drogheda railway station approximately 9 kilometres distant.